 At the age of five, Olgica performed on a Belgrade stage, playing over fourteen nights Beethoven’s complete piano sonatas.
 At the age of six, she defeated Boris Spassky – still, perhaps still, perhaps, not quite recovered from his defeat by Bobby Fischer in the famous 1972 World Championship, in a ten game series held in Rome.
 At the age of seven, she delivered a paper On the stability of the linear mapping in Banach spaces to the American Academy of Sciences.

 As the 1970s progressed, the world seemed to tire of the precocious girl.
 Like so many prodigies, what seemed initially miraculous soon became ho-hum, run of the mill.
-Just as the world reacted with wonder at Neil Armstrong’s walk on the moon but the stupendous achievement of Apollo was met with more and more indifference, Ana Olgica continued to excel in her three areas.
-The Yugoslav state would send her on visits to nations where she would perform on the piano, deliver a mathematical paper, and beat a Grandmaster in an exhibition.
-Yet this schedule did not vary.
-In the later 1970s, Ana Olgica did not appear.
+Just as the world reacted with wonder at Neil Armstrong’s walk on the moon but the stupendous achievement of Apollo was met with more and more indifference, Ana Olgica continued to excel in her three areas to be greeted by international indifference.
+The Yugoslav state would send her on visits to various nations, during which she would perform the most challenging works in the repertoire on the piano, deliver a mathematical paper to a suitably eminent audience, and beat a Grandmaster in an exhibition.
+This schedule did not vary.
+In the later 1970s, Ana Olgica did not appear in public at all.

 Over the rest of the 1980s, a torrent of Ana Olgica works followed.
 They followed a similar style to “Sugarcane”, but utilised a bewildering range of solo instrumentation.
 Pipe organ, harpsichord, cello, double bass, trombone, tuba, glass harmonica, gamelan, french horn, oboe, bassoon, violin, violin, steel drum, xylophone, theremin, trumpet, flute, guitar, accordion, banjo, ukelele, bass drum… all were used individually, to create a world of gentle, yet flowing enchantment.
 These albums came out via the Belka Tashmaydan label, and achieved milestones internationally.
 The first commercially available CD in New Zealand was her “Glowing”, recorded entirely on hammered dulcimer.
 The highest selling album in Japan in 1988 was her “Panoply”, recorded on Northumberland bagpipes.
 A recording of her piece “Smoothness”, recorded on Fife drum, was launched into space aboard the space probe Galileo.